About us

 And don't feel like you have to read all or any of the annotations or have a totally firm grip on any of it.

-For the sixth meeting we'll be discussing the third episode of Finnegans Wake which has no official name.
-The chapter is around 29 pages long in most editions.
+For this meeting we'll be discussing the thirteenth episode of Finnegans Wake which has no official name.
+The chapter is around 26 pages long in most editions.
 Since it's not always clear where the chapters begin and end, here is a breakdown:

 • • • • • • •